fau-is/IntroCS/Time/README.md

 ## Complete time.py

-**Before tackling this task, make sure you have you have watched CS50s Lecture on python and are comfortable with this new language**
+**Before tackling this task, make sure you have you have watched CS50s Lecture on python and are comfortable with this new language.**

 {% next %}